Higher Education Student Statistics: UK, 2016/17 - Notes

 How can I get the data in a spreadsheet?

 All the data is presented in interactive tables on the HESA website and will not be published in Excel spreadsheets.
-Below each table you will find a 'Get the data' button; this button will allow you to download a *.csv file of the data.
+Below each table you will find a link to download the table as a *.csv.

 If you are planning to open the *.csv files in Excel, you must ensure you import the *.csv data, rather than just opening the file directly.
 This will ensure the data is presented appropriately without corrupt characters appearing.
 We have published instructions on how to import *.csv files in earlier versions of Excel.
 If you are using Excel 2016, you should select 'Data' in the top ribbon and then choose 'From Text/csv'.
 In the options screen, select '65001: Unicode (UTF-8)' in the 'File Origin' box; click 'Edit' and ensure that all columns are formatted as 'Text'.